chibiboba/JS-120/JS 129/Specifics Study Guide.md

   - `map` does this : it abstracts away the mechanics of mapping an array and leaves the details for the developer to provide at runtime.
   - `map` method, along with several other array methods, are higher-order functions since it takes another function as argument.
 - Function factories are higher- order functions
+- All higher-order functions are first class functions.

 ##### First Class Functions